-If you’re a machinist or someone looking to open their parts manufacturing plant, then you may have already come across CNC milling.
-It is the machine that can automate the process and make your life a lot easier.
+If you have an aerospace, automotive part, or medical device company, then you may have already come across CNC milling.
+It is one type of machine that can automate the process of manufacturing and make your life a lot easier.

-However, it might not be for everyone, you need to understand how the CNC mill works, and what its benefits are before deciding whether to buy one or not.
+This article will help you understand how CNC milling works, and what its benefits are before deciding if a CNC milling shop like Salco Global is right for you.
 That said, let’s dive right in:

 So, What Does CNC Milling Do?

-With the help of a CNC mill, you can transform a regular casting into a workable part that can be used in a larger product.
-These parts need to have greater tolerances, which the raw castings don’t have – they need to go through the machining process to have that tolerance.
+With the help of CNC milling, we can transform a regular casting into a workable part that can be used in many applications.
+These parts need to have tight tolerances, which the raw castings don’t have – they need to go through the machining process to have that tolerance.
 Here are the top three things done on CNC mills:

 - Creating Flat Surfaces: It puts a flat surface on the workpiece and creates a finished sealed surface without any risk of leakages.